satyam93sinha/conceptual-mind-maps/system_design_mind_maps/caching.md

 ## 2. Cache Architecture
 - **Read-Through Cache**
-  - Data fetched from cache; if not present, fetched from database and updated in cache.
+  - Data fetched from cache; if not present (cache miss), Cache fetches data from database, updates cache then returns to Application.
+  - Application may see Cache as the primary source of Data.
   - **Use Case**: Simplifies access logic.

 - **Write-Through Cache**
   - Data written to both cache and database simultaneously.
+  - Most of the written data may never be used, exploiting space.
   - **Use Case**: Ensures data consistency.

 - **Write-Behind Cache**